 The fourth type of tax return reports payroll and other payments to employees and subcontractors.
 There are various subcategories but the most common are T4's and T4A's.
-These are always on a calendar year basis.
+These are always on a calendar year basis and filing deadline is end of February every year.

 The fifth type of tax return is an investment income information return or a T5.
 This reports investment income.
 For example, the dividends described above are considered investment income and are reported on a T5.
+These are always on a calendar year basis and filing deadline is end of February every year.